World Snooker Championship: Post-war era (1946–1952)

 The championship resumed in 1946 where Joe Davis again met Lindrum in the final.
 The Royal Horticultural Hall in London was converted to a snooker venue, seating 1,250 for the championships.
 The match was extended from one week to two, allowing up to 30,000 spectators to be accommodated with prices ranging from 5s to £3.
 Davis maintained a small lead throughout and won, early on the final day, leading 73–62.
 Davis made six centuries in the final, setting new championship records of 133 and 136.
 The event proved a financial success for the players, with Davis receiving £1,800 and Lindrum £550.

 In October 1946, Joe Davis announced that he would no longer play in the World Championship, having never lost a match in the championship from its inception in 1927.
 He did not, in any other sense, retire from snooker, continuing to play in other tournaments and exhibition matches for many years.
-The finalists for the 1947 championship, Fred Davis and Walter Donaldson, agreed to delay the final until the autumn so that it could be played at the rebuilt Thurston's Hall.
+The finalists for the 1947 Championship, Fred Davis and Walter Donaldson, agreed to delay the final until the autumn so that it could be played at the rebuilt Thurston's Hall.
 Donaldson got off to a good start, leading 44–28 after the first week and eventually took a winning 73–49 lead early on the 11th day.
 The pair met again in the 1948 final, Fred Davis and Walter Donaldson again reached the final, with Davis winning 73–49.
-They also contested the 1949 final, and although Donaldson led 39–33 after the first week, Davis pulled ahead on the second week and eventually took a winning 73–58 lead.
-After three finals at Leicester Square Hall the 1950 final moved to Blackpool Tower Circus.
+They also contested the 1949 Championship final, and although Donaldson led 39–33 after the first week, Davis pulled ahead on the second week and eventually took a winning 73–58 lead.
+After three finals at Leicester Square Hall the 1950 Championship final moved to Blackpool Tower Circus.
 Fred Davis and Donaldson met in the final for the next two years, with Donaldson winning in 1950, 49–42, and Davis in 1951.

-Following a dispute between the Professional Billiards Players' Association (PBPA) and the Billiards Association and Control Council (BACC), members of the PBPA boycotted the 1952 championship.
+Following a dispute between the Professional Billiards Players' Association (PBPA) and the Billiards Association and Control Council (BACC), members of the PBPA boycotted the 1952 Championship.
 The BACC thought the championship should be primarily a matter of honour, and financial considerations should come second.
 As a consequence of the boycott there were only two entries, Lindrum and McConachy.
 McConachy had played in the recent News of the World Tournament but had performed badly, losing all eight of his matches.
 Although Lindrum did not play in the News of the World Tournament, he had been receiving more generous starts in recent handicap tournaments and had even withdrawn from the 1950 Sporting Record Masters' Snooker Tournament in 1950, complaining about his overly generous handicap.
 Lindrum won the championship, reaching a winning 73–37 position early on the tenth day.